How to Use Watt with Multiple Repository Applications

 Now that you have multi-repository applications working:

-- Monitoring with Prometheus and Grafana - Monitor all applications from one place
+- Set up monitoring - Monitor all applications from one place

-- How to Dockerize Your Watt Application - Deploy your multi-application application
+- Configure deployment - Deploy your multi-application application

 Additional Resources